‘The Walking Dead’ Spoilers: Was It Eugene Who Caused The Zombie Apocalypse?

 As fans can probably recall, Eugene has also said that he’s a very good liar.
 So did he lie to Abraham and the rest about his former career?
 And if so, why did he have to lie?

 Possible spoilers indicate that Eugene may have actually been a scientist working on the Human Genome Project and on weaponizing diseases — just as he said.
-PopSugar points out that the guy’s story is too detailed for him to have just completely made everything up.
+PopSugar pointed out that the guy’s story is too detailed for him to have just completely made everything up.
 Also, the series has repeatedly shown that he knows a lot about science and chemistry.
 Now, given that Eugene’s story is true, it may not be too farfetched to conclude that he was working on the virus that would lead to the zombie apocalypse and that he might have mistakenly released it.

 Cast and creators on why Eugene is sucking up to Negan. #TWD https://t.co/rHyabsHdQW pic.twitter.com/byN3UfrtEF